-The results of the Group for the year ended 31 December 2018 and the financial position of the Group at that date are set out in the financial statements on pages 65 to 139.
+The results of the Group for the year ended 31 December 2019 and the financial position of the Group at that date are set out in the financial statements on pages 65 to 137.

-No interim dividend was paid during the year under review and the Board of Directors did not recommend the payment of a final dividend for the year ended 31 December 2018.
+No interim dividend was paid during the year under review and the Board of Directors (the "Board") did not recommend the payment of a final dividend for the year ended 31 December 2019.

-The forthcoming annual general meeting of the Company will be held on Thursday, 6 June 2019 at 3:00 p.m. (the "2019 Annual General Meeting") and the register of members of the Company will be closed and no transfer of shares will be effected during the period from Monday, 3 June 2019 to Thursday, 6 June 2019, both days inclusive, for determining the shareholders' entitlement to attend and vote at the 2019 Annual General Meeting.
+The forthcoming annual general meeting of the Company (the "2020 Annual General Meeting") will be held on Friday, 12 June 2020 at 10:30 a.m. and the register of members of the Company will be closed and no transfer of shares will be effected during the period from Tuesday, 9 June 2020 to Friday, 12 June 2020, both days inclusive, for determining the shareholders' eligibility to attend and vote at the 2020 Annual General Meeting.

-In order to qualify for attending and voting at the 2019 Annual General Meeting, unregistered holders of shares of the Company should ensure that all transfers documents accompanied by the relevant share certificates must be lodged with the Company's branch share registrar and transfer office in Hong Kong, Tricor Tengis Limited, at Level 22, Hopewell Centre, 183 Queen's Road East, Hong Kong, for registration not later than 4:30 p.m. on Friday, 31 May 2019.
+In order to qualify for attending and voting at the 2020 Annual General Meeting, unregistered holders of shares of the Company should ensure that all transfers documents accompanied by the relevant share certificates must be lodged with the Company's branch share registrar and transfer office in Hong Kong, Tricor Tengis Limited, at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong, for registration not later than 4:30 p.m. on Monday, 8 June 2020.